-Net unrealized appreciation increased by \$2,755,958 or 47.0 percent during the three months ended June 30, 2001, from \$5,864,997 to \$8,620,955, owing primarily to the increase in the value of the Company's position in Nanophase Technologies Corporation of \$3,088,204, offset by a decline in the value of the Company's investment in Experion Systems, Inc. of \$480,000.
+During the three months ended September 30, 2001, net unrealized appreciation decreased by \$5,897,209 or 68.4 percent from \$8,620,955 to \$2,723,746, owing primarily to the sale of the Company's positions in Genomica Corporation and Nanophase Technologies Corporation and to a decline in the value of the Company's investment in Experion Systems of \$480,000 and in Informio of \$353,221.

-The changes in the values of Experion Systems, Inc. reflect the extreme volatility of private and small capitalization, high technology stocks, as well as the inherent risks at all times of such investments (see "Risk Factors").
+The changes in the values of Experion Systems, Inc. and NeuroMetrix, Inc. reflect the extreme volatility of private and small capitalization, high technology stocks, as well as the inherent risks at all times of such investments (see "Risk Factors").